kannDavid/cisco-enterprise-network-homelab/documentation/troubleshooting.md

 ### Root Cause

-An ACL rule was preventing the expected ICMP traffic.
+### Root Cause

+A `deny ip any any` entry had accidentally been placed above the ACL entry intended to permit the traffic.

+Because Cisco ACLs are processed from top to bottom and stop at the first matching entry, the `deny ip any any` statement matched the ICMP traffic before the router could reach the permit statement.

 ### Resolution

+I corrected the ACL entry order so that the required traffic was permitted before the deny statement.

-I reviewed and corrected the ACL behavior and then repeated the original connectivity test.
+I then repeated the ICMP connectivity test and confirmed that the traffic was successfully permitted.

 ### Lesson Learned

-Routing determines where traffic should go, while ACLs determine whether that traffic is permitted.

-A valid route does not guarantee successful connectivity if a security policy blocks the traffic.
+ACL entry order is critical because Cisco processes access control entries sequentially from top to bottom and stops at the first match.

+A broad deny statement placed too early in an ACL can unintentionally block legitimate traffic, even when a permit statement exists later in the list.

 ---